-Medicaid Clients Served by DSRIP Performing Providers - Medicaid clients served by DSRIP performing providers will be identified through Medicaid encounter data.
-These individuals will have at least one MMC encounter with a DSRIP performing provider during the measurement period.
-Medicaid clients who receive DSRIP-specific services are not flagged or identified in the MMC encounter database so this does not necessarily indicate this individual is a "DSRIP participant" but does indicate the provider visited for the encounter participates in DSRIP.
+Medicaid clients served by DSRIP performing providers - Medicaid clients served by DSRIP performing providers that reported on diabetesrelated measures will be identified through Medicaid claims, encounter, and pharmacy data.
+Medicaid clients included in the DSRIP analyses will have at least one diabetes-related visit or prescription drug from a relevant DSRIP provider during DY7, but no visits with or prescriptions from a relevant DSRIP provider in the previous 12 months.
+Medicaid clients who receive DSRIP-specific services are not flagged or identified in the FFS claim or MMC encounter databases, so this does not necessarily indicate this individual is a "DSRIP participant" but does indicate the provider visited participates in DSRIP.